 Of course, before you leap into all of the benefits of homeownership, you should get prepared first.
 To help you get ready and get the most out of CalHFA’s loan programs and assistance, follow these easy steps.

 Learn about CalHFA’s financing options and eligibility requirements.

-Talk to a CalHFA loan officer to get pre-qualified for a loan amount.
+Talk to a CalHFA Preferred Loan Officer to get pre-qualified for a loan amount.

-After determining if you are eligible for a CalHFA home loan, the next step is to speak to a loan officer and get pre-qualified.
-This will determine how much money you can borrow to buy your home.
-CalHFA teams up with a number of approved loan officers who know all about our programs, financing, documentation, eligibility and other details.
+After determining if you are eligible for a CalHFA home loan, the next step is to speak to a knowledgeable loan officer and get pre-qualified to determine how much of a loan you can afford.
+You may also use a prequalification calculator to give you an idea of where you stand financially before contacting one of our Preferred Loan Officers.
 Click on the “Find a Loan Officer” tab above to contact a Loan Officer in your area.

-Once you have worked with a loan officer and have been pre-qualified, you will need to attend a homebuyer education course.
-In order to obtain a CalHFA home loan program, you must produce a certificate of completion from one of the following entities:
+If you are a first-time homebuyer, and have been pre-qualified, you must attend a homebuyer education course.
+This education will help you understand the importance and responsibilities of homeownership.
+In order to obtain a CalHFA home loan, your loan officer must produce your certificate of completion from one of the following entities:

 - ONLINE: You can take eHome's eight-hour Homebuyer Education course online

 - IN-PERSON: face-to-face Homebuyer Education through NeighborWorks America or any HUD-Approved Housing Counseling Agency

 - ONLINE: This education is free and online only.
 Visit calhfadreamforall.com to get signed up and take the course.